 Why Common Call is vital

 Overall, we learned that the need for a fund like Common Call is valid and instrumental in providing organisations with additional support, especially at the onset of the global pandemic.
 If anything, Covid-19 highlighted the already present inequalities and barriers Black-led organisations face on a daily basis.
 We aim to support organisations through the pandemic and look ahead to restructuring the systemic inequalities that affect Black-led charities and social enterprises, so it’s important that we work together with grantees.
 Our vision for Common Call is about working with Black-led organisations so they can do what they know best and make a positive change in their community.
 Our learning will inform how our work continues, and we hope it will shape the future of Black-led organisations for the better.

-In our upcoming report, we share our learnings from the inaugural Common Call fund to review what has worked and what we can improve.
+In our report, This is what we know now, we share our learnings from the inaugural Common Call fund to review what has worked and what we can improve.
 These findings will inform our future approach as we continue to work with Black-led organisations and help them succeed as they stabilise and seek to scale to meet the growing demand for their services.